 Despite these challenging times, at Frequentis we know one thing is certain – we will continue to hire the best talents to support us in pursuit of our goals.
 For this reason we would like to draw attention to our currently open job positions here.

 We look forward to welcoming new employees to Frequentis.

-MESSAGES FROM THE REGIONS
+MESSAGES FROM THE COUNTRIES

 Central & Eastern Europe

 Because we serve customers across the country, year-round, we are used to working remotely and from home, so the impact has been minimal to daily work.
-We have shown that we are able to effectively accommodate customers.
+We have shown that we are able to effectively provide customers.
 Frequentis Germany continues to be fully operational and looking forward to overcoming the inconveniences caused by COVID-19.